 You will also need to have a personal team of advisors you can trust to help you brainstorm through challenges, overcome hurdles, seize emerging opportunities and keep all those hats on straight.

 Consider who to invite into your trusted inner circle of mentors and guides you can call for immediate assistance and advice when you need it fast.
-Consider inviting a diverse group of professionals into your think tank, including an attorney, a CPA, a business coach and at least one home staging professional who is more experienced who is willing to guide you.
+Consider inviting a diverse group of professionals into your think tank, including an attorney, a CPA, a business coach, and at least one home staging professional who is more experienced and is willing to guide you.

 Tip 5: Develop your business contracts and fee schedule.

 Depending on the area where you will be working and how the real estate market is performing, it would not be unrealistic to expect new client calls on your very first day of business.